EricLamphere/EricLamphere/README.md

 # Projects 🤖

-I don’t have a ton in here currently, but the future is bright for this repo.
+I don’t have a ton in here currently, but the future is bright for these repos.
 Here’s a quick overview of the projects I’m working on.

 ### ezverse <a href='https://github.com/EricLamphere/ezverse'><img src='images/hex_sticker_ezverse.png' align="right" height="139" /></a>